 Learn Graphic Design Theory & Build Your Portfolio

-In this hands-on graphic design course, you will expand your knowledge of design concepts and processes while working on a design portfolio.
-This class focuses on how to design and assumes knowledge of Photoshop, InDesign, or Illustrator.
+Expand your knowledge of design concepts and processes while working on a design portfolio.
+This class is project-based and assumes knowledge of Photoshop, InDesign, or Illustrator.

 Get Started with the Graphic Design Applications